xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ### XR configuration

 1. The first step is to copy the root CA certifate to the router.
 In the example below, this is done using SCP.
-    <div class="highlighter-rouge"><pre class="highlight"><code>
-    cisco@server1:/home/cisco/pki# <span style="background-color:yellow;">scp CA.pem cisco@R1.routers.lab:/harddisk:/</span>
+    <div class="highlighter-rouge"><pre class="highlight"><code>cisco@server1:/home/cisco/pki# <span style="background-color:yellow;">scp CA.pem cisco@R1.routers.lab:/harddisk:/</span>
     Password:
     CA.pem                                                                                                                                                                    100% 1220   425.4KB/s   00:00
     cisco@server1:/home/cisco/pki#
     </code></pre></div>
 2. Then, the certificate must be copied to `/misc/config/grpc/dialout/dialout.pem`.
-Note that the filename is important, it must be dialout.pem.
+Note that the filename is important, it must be `dialout.pem`.
 This root certificate will be used to verify the Telegraf certificate.
-    <div class="highlighter-rouge"><pre class="highlight"><code>
-    RP/0/RP0/CPU0:R1#run cp /harddisk\:/CA.pem /misc/config/grpc/dialout/dialout.pem
+    <div class="highlighter-rouge"><pre class="highlight"><code>RP/0/RP0/CPU0:R1#run cp /harddisk\:/CA.pem /misc/config/grpc/dialout/dialout.pem
     Thu Aug 31 08:23:32.316 UTC

     RP/0/RP0/CPU0:R1#
     </code></pre></div>
 3. Below is a configuration example for Telemetry dial-out with TLS.
-The tls-hostname attribute is important and must correspond to the hostname of the Telegraf certificate.
+The tls-hostname attribute is important and must correspond to the subject name of the Telegraf certificate.
-    <div class="highlighter-rouge"><pre class="highlight"><code>
+    <div class="highlighter-rouge"><pre class="highlight"><code>telemetry model-driven
-    telemetry model-driven
      destination-group TIG
       vrf MGMT
       address-family ipv4 192.168.122.1 port 57500